liqd/a4-meinberlin/docs/bplan_api.md

   - Identifier that clearly identifies the BPLAN, needs to be the same as in the FIS Broker (e.g. `VIII - 329`)
   - Maximum length of 120 chars
 - *(diplan only) administrative_district*: string
-  - District name, capitalized, corresponding to an Administrative District created in the meinBerlin admin, eg `Mitte`
+  - District short code, corresponding to an Administrative District created in the meinBerlin admin, eg `mi` for `Mitte`
+  - See the [complete district codes table](#district-codes-table) for reference.
   - Maximum length of 120 chars
 - *description*: string
   - Description of the BPLAN shown in the project tile